flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

     - MeteoBlue is the weather service the sim uses as well.
 - TAF Source:
     - Choose which Terminal Area Forecast (TAF) service should be used.
+- Automatically Import SimBrief Data
+    - Imports latest SimBrief flight automatically when starting the flyPad.
+- Error Reporting
+    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and fix issues with the aircraft.
 - TELEX:
     - Enables free text and live map ([FlyByWire Live Map](https://flybywiresim.com/map/){target=new}).